hossein-zare/react-native-dropdown-picker/README.md

 #### borderRadius

-The only thing you have to avoid is `borderRadius`.
-All the corners must be set separately.
+Avoid using `borderRadius` and all the corners must be set separately.

 ```javascript
 style={{